argilla-io/argilla-python/docs/community/index.md

     ---

-    Want to know more about the company and what drives our team?
-Check our about page.
+    If you want to know more about the company and what drives our team.

     [:octicons-arrow-right-24: About](./about)